 There are three ways to book baths for private use, depending on what type of baths or ryokan you reserve.

-- Private hot spring baths you can use whenever available
+(A) Private hot spring baths you can use whenever available

 Some ryokan have private-use hot spring baths with a tag to indicate availability on the door.
 When it says “available（空室）”, you can use the bath.
 Please flip the tag to the “not available（入浴中）” side and lock the door from the inside before you take a bath.

-This type of private hot springs is free of charge.
+Merit: This type of private hot springs is free of charge.

-- Hot spring baths to reserve for private use upon check-in
+(B) Hot spring baths to reserve for private use upon check-in

-At some ryokan, all guests can reserve the baths for private use only at the time of check-in.
+At some ryokans, all guests can reserve the baths for private use only at the time of check-in.
 This type of private-use baths cannot be booked in advance of check-in.

-- Hot spring baths to reserve for private use in advance
+(C) Hot spring baths to reserve for private use in advance

-Some ryokan allow you to reserve the baths for private use in advance of your stay.
+Some ryokans allow you to reserve the baths for private use in advance of your stay.
 This is similar to making a restaurant reservation in advance.
 If it is available during your stay, you can also reserve it on the spot.